search icon

 Before digital transaction records became universally accepted, a stock certificate’s advantage was that it served as the only proof investors could show of their shareholdings.

 If an investor wanted to sell their shares, they would have to send their certificates to their broker.
 The broker would notify the company and then send the stock certificates back to the company for resale.
-This complex process also represented one of stock certificates’ disadvantages!
+This complex process also represented one of the biggest disadvantages of physical stock certificates.

 Book-Entry Form

 With book-entry, ownership of securities is never physically transferred.
-Another one of stock certificates’ disadvantages was that, if you were an avid investor, you might have wound up with an office full of paper.
+This avoids a big disadvantage to physical stock certificates: in the past, avid investors would end up with an office full of paper stock certificates.
 With book-entry form, accounting entries are changed in the books of the financial institutions where securities are traded and investors have accounts.

 Today’s Value

-Historically, stock certificates were not only a way to prove ownership of a security.
-They were often a unique piece of artwork.
+Historically, stock certificates were not only a way to prove ownership of a security; they were also a unique piece of artwork.
 It was common to receive a stock certificate adorned with fancy designs and ornate engravings.

-Old stock certificates of companies that don’t exist anymore may also have value.
+Old physical stock certificates can be converted to book-entry form with the help of a broker (as long as the company that issued the stock still exists).
+Even old stock certificates of companies that don’t exist anymore may still have value.
 The company could have merged with another company or been acquired.
-Make sure to do your research or ask your broker before throwing away any stock certificates or paperwork.
+Physical stock certificate owners would be prudent to seek advice from a broker before disposing of any stock certificates or related paperwork.

-Because of their artistry, some stock certificates have become collectors items.
+For example, because of their artistry, some stock certificates have become collectors’ items.
 Certificates from The Walt Disney Company featured beautiful depictions of Disney animations.
 Other companies also had collectible certificates.
-Your old stock certificates may not be worth shares of a company anymore, but they may have value as collectors items!
+Some old stock certificates may not be worth shares of a company anymore, but they may have value as collectors’ items!

 Most companies don’t issue stock certificates.
-Even the Walt Disney Company stopped issuing their collectible stock certificates in 2013.
-Many investors recall receiving their first share of stock in the form of a Disney stock certificate.
+Even the Walt Disney Company stopped issuing its collectible stock certificates in 2013.
+Today’s investors will usually receive account statements from their broker; these statements usually list the stocks the investor owns.

 Stock Certificates: Summary